RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 ![Screenshot](Images/Plugin_Enable2.png)

 After enabling those plugins and restarting the editor, you'll need to modify some '.ini' files in your project.
-Navigate to the Config folder in your project's main directory and find the 'DefaultEngine.ini' and 'DefaultGame.ini' files.
+Navigate to the Config folder in your project's main directory and find the 'DefaultEngine.ini' and 'DefaultGame.ini' files. 'test.ini'

-Example path: '[Project]/Config/DefaultEngine.ini and DefaultGame.ini'
+Example path: [Project]/Config/DefaultEngine.ini and DefaultGame.ini'

 Add the following lines to your project’s `DefaultEngine.ini` file.
 Note the lines specific to the plugin version you're using.